Practical Parallel Algorithms for Non-Monotone Submodular Maximization: Introduction

-This manuscript provides an expanded and refined presentation of the research that was initially introduced in a preliminary conference paper at AAAI-2023~\cite{cui2023practical}.
+This manuscript provides an expanded and refined presentation of the research that was initially introduced in a preliminary conference paper at AAAI-2023~\shortcite{cui2023practical}.
 The main revisions can be summarized as follows: \begin{itemize} \item We present the \PS~algorithm (Section~\ref{sec:ssp}), which is a modification of an algorithm previously introduced in the conference version.
 Our \PS~algorithm is the first to achieve both a provable approximation ratio and sublinear adaptive complexity for the non-monotone SSP.
 Moreover, we perform a set of comparative experiments to validate the performance of our \PS~algorithm for this problem (Section~\ref{sec:exp-ssp}). \item We have added a set of comparative experiments on a small dataset to compare our \algone~algorithm with a parallel algorithm that has a theoretically optimal approximation ratio but impractical query complexity (Section~\ref{sec:exp-skp2}).
-These experiments further demonstrate the superiority of our algorithm in terms of efficiency and effectiveness. \item Due to page limitations, the complete theoretical analysis of our algorithms and the discussions of theoretical analysis errors in \cite{amanatidis2021submodular,quinzan2021adaptive} were not included in the conference version.
-However, we provide all of the complete theoretical analysis (Sections~\ref{sec:pt}-\ref{sec:smc}) and discussion mentioned above in this journal version (Appendices \ref{app:amanatidis_error}-\ref{app:kuhnle_error}). \item We have restructured all sections to provide a clearer and more comprehensive explanation of our research objectives and findings. \item We have revised the manuscript to conform to the journal's formatting and style guidelines. \end{itemize}
+Additionally, we also add experiments for the SMC problem (Section \ref{sec:exp-smc}).
+These experiments further demonstrate the superiority of our algorithm in terms of efficiency and effectiveness. \item Due to page limitations, the complete theoretical analysis of our algorithms and the discussions of theoretical analysis errors in \shortcite{quinzan2021adaptive,amanatidis2021submodular} were not included in the conference version.
+However, we provide all of the complete theoretical analysis (Sections~\ref{sec:pt}-\ref{sec:smc}) and discussion mentioned above in this journal version (Appendix \ref{app:amanatidis_error}-\ref{app:kuhnle_error}). \item We have restructured all sections to provide a clearer and more comprehensive explanation of our research objectives and findings. \end{itemize}